Laravel architecture was designed for MVC web applications, making it very powerful in terms of business logic and data

 - See the table we prepared to summarize the Laravel security topic – we’d like to leave you with the main takeaways.

 Also, how secure is Laravel itself?
-If any, which tools and software should we pair Laravel up with to create a truly bullet-proof, secure environment?
+If any, which tools and software should we pair Laravel with to create a bullet-proof, secure environment?

 In the following post, we’ll discuss several key components of Laravel security and recommended best practices for Laravel applications.